 Yet, few businesses really assess the strengths of their employees and learn what they like to do and feel good doing before they assign a job to them.
 I understand that in business, unlike sports, it may not be possible to have someone fill only the role they are the perfect fit for, but it is possible to identify those strengths and have their role include more of that work than not.
 It benefits both the individual and the organization.

-For this purpose I’ve recently become affiliated with an organization that does leadership and personality assessments to identify individual strengths and weaknesses, Harrison Assessments.
+For this purpose, I’ve recently become affiliated with an organization that does leadership and personality assessments to identify individual strengths and weaknesses.
+Check out Harrison Assessments and let me know if you’d like to apply them to the people on your team.